Should I sell to a strategic buyer?

-You may be looking for a strategic buyer for whom you can fill a value gap and enhance their business model.
+Strategic buyers may be looking for a company that can fill a value gap and enhance their business model.
 For example, if you have technology that the strategic buyer already relies on to deliver their products or services or includes as part of their product offerings, adding you to the buyer’s platform makes the buyer more valuable.

 You may already know another company that could be a good candidate to buy your business.
 You may have worked on projects or joint ventures with them that, if you were part of their business, would increase their value.
 These strategic buyers may be ideal buyers for your business, but if you limit your choices to the businesses you know, you may be selling yourself short.
 An investment banker, a business broker, a corporate attorney, a CPA, or your board of advisors or directors may all help you expand your universe of potential strategic buyers through their extensive contacts and relationships.

-To read more about Strategic Buyers and a variety of other subjects, you can purchase Your Multimillion-Dollar Exit here.
+To read more, purchase Your Multimillion-Dollar Exit here.